caraya/gulp-starter-2021/src/md-content/locking-blocks-in-the-Full-Site-Editor.md

 * A local install of WordPress
 * The TwentyTwentytwo theme installed and active
-* a non-administrator user to switch to when testing the locking mechanism

 ## Notes for the Presenter

-* It is not possible to lock a block and test that it works with the same account.
-That's why we ask that participants have a non-administrator user available to test with.
+* While we can lock specific blocks in the theme, it should be possible for other developers working on the same theme to undo the locks
 * We ask for a specific theme so we can all be on the same page rather than having to figure out what each theme is doing
-* This feature is only available in WordPress 6.0 or in older versions running the Gutenberg plugin.
+* This feature is only available in WordPress 6.0 or later or in older versions (5.8 and 5.9) running the Gutenberg plugin.
 It will not work in version 5.9.x or earlier without Gutenberg
 * This is a separate feature from template locking

 ## Lesson Outline